 Thu, Dec 12, 2013 at 03:37 PM

-In 1927, General Electric began selling their new outdoor Christmas lights.
+In 1927, General Electric began selling its new outdoor Christmas lights.
 The sets consisted of a string of seven lamps, first offered in round bulbs and then in the quaint flame shape we know today.
 With interior Christmas tree lights still a relatively novel invention, the company needed a way to create some buzz for the new exterior lights.
 With that in mind, General Electric and the various Edison Electric distribution companies began sponsoring neighborhood "decorating with color-light" contests.
-Within a few years, communities across the country started ramping up the neighborly decorating rivalry during the holidays, a tradition that has now reached a fever pitch.
+Within a few years, communities across the country started ramping up the neighborly decorating rivalry during the holidays, a tradition that has reached a fever pitch in modern times.

 No longer confined to charming scenes of houses neatly trimmed with a scattering of sparklers, many homeowners — not to mention whole neighborhoods and even entire cities — now deck their homes with such a flood of holiday illumination that the lights can be seen from outer space.
 Here are some of the flashiest of the bunch.

 Nestled in the southwest corner of New York City’s borough of Brooklyn is Dyker Heights, an Italian-American neighborhood that has become world-famous for the exuberant degree to which residents adorn their homes.
 Santas are hired and posted outside giving candy to passersby, brass bands and costumed characters stroll about, and tour buses line up, sometimes for hours, waiting to cruise the light-encrusted homes.
 The neighborhood has become so well-known for it’s over-the-top ornamentation that it is now commonly referred to as “Dyker Lights.”

 2. The Lynch family home, Queens, New York